Frequently Asked Questions

 With the exception of the Lawyering Skills and Legal Reasoning (LLR) course, which is smaller, students can expect to have about 50 to 55 students in their first-year classes.

 The fall 2013, the student-faculty ratio was 12:1.

 Faculty offices are located on the second-floor of the law school building, just a few steps away from first-floor classrooms.
 Faculty post their office hours and often leave their office doors open as they welcome students' inquiries.
 The faculty have a genuine interest in the students and are focused on providing quality legal education while pursuing a high degree of legal scholarship.
 At times, this involves use of the internet to facilitate dialogue and debate on various issues.

 The average course load is 15 hours.
 In order to receive the JD degree, students must complete at least 90 semester hours of acceptable credit with a minimum cumulative GPA of 2.0 or higher.
 Most students earn the JD degree in three years.

 Yes, for both entering and current students.
 Entering students have the option of coming to summer school.
 Students who want to begin in the summer take two first-year elective courses designed for entering law students.
 Second- and third-year law students may choose from a variety of summer courses at Cumberland or participate a school-sponsored study abroad program.

-Flex time is an enrollment option designed to give entering students the flexibility of taking 8 or 9 credit hours each semester and having up to 5 years to complete the requirements for the J.D. degree.
-On their application, applicants indicate whether they are interested in flex-time option.
+Flex-time is an enrollment option designed to give entering students the flexibility of taking a reduced course load of eight or nine credit hours each semester and having up to five years to complete the requirements for the JD degree.
+On their application, applicants should indicate if they are interested in the flex-time option.

-The flex time option is ideal for non-traditional students and professionals who wish to maintain his or her employment while carrying a slightly reduced course load.
-Flex time also appeals to parents of school-age children, as they would be able to attend law classes while their children are in school.
+The flex-time option is ideal for non-traditional students, professionals with flexible employment status who wish to maintain some level of employment while carrying a slightly reduced course load or parents of school-age children who have additional responsibilities to tend to while in law school.

 Jobs and Joint Degrees